 There is a wealth of information that is hidden in the line emission.
 While GoFish is useful for teasing our low level emission from noisy data, we can also harness the velocity structure to tease out subtle deivations in the background physical or dynamical structure.

 This notebook will guide you through a few ways you can explore the data a little futher.
-It'll use the 12CO data presented in Huang et al. 2018 which is available from the Dataverse.
-To run this Notebook, this cube will be in the working directory.
+It'll use the zeroth moment map of the CS data we've worked with in the Masking Tutorial.